 Even as a travel writer, or especially as a travel writer, some of my deepest understandings of place, my most intense sense of “being” somewhere come neither from actually being there, or from reading a travel book about the destination.
 Often a novel about someone or an event creates the vividness and depth of a town or village or city almost serendipitously.

 |From Kaleel ftp etc

-In Travels with a Tangerine, Tim Mackintosh-Smith sets out to follow the footsteps of the great Arab/Muslim traveler, Ibn Battutah, who left his native Tangier in 1325, covered three times the distance of Marco Polo, and returned 30 years later…after some 75,000 miles of wandering.
-Mackintosh-Smith cuts corners (he doesn’t have 30 years to spend!), but he captures the spirit of the intrepid traveler in many of the places Battutah visited.
+In Travels with a Tangerine, Tim Mackintosh-Smith sets out to follow the footsteps of the great Arab/Muslim traveler, Ibn Battutah.
+Battutah, who left his native Tangier in 1325, covered three times the distance of Marco Polo, and returned 30 years later…after some 75,000 miles of wandering.
+Mackintosh-Smith cuts corners (he doesn’t have 30 years to spend!)
+He does, however, capture the spirit of the intrepid traveler in many of the places Battutah visited.

-In The Spies of Warsaw by Alan Furst, the inadvertent hero of the book is Warsaw, Poland, a fading, elegant dowager of a city, lovely and classy but trapped by the juggernaut of World War 1, and the intrigue of French and German intelligence operatives.
-Furst unfolds the betrayals and ravishment of the city, even as we are immersed in her streets, balls, halls and great deceptions.
-A great and passionate love story.
+In The Spies of Warsaw by Alan Furst, the inadvertent hero of the book is Warsaw, Poland.
+A fading, elegant dowager of a city, Warsaw is seen as lovely and classy but trapped by the juggernaut of World War 1.
+French and German intelligence operatives scheme to take advantage of her and Warsaw suffers.

 |From Kaleel ftp etc

-The Silk Road
+A Travel Book Companion On The Silk Road